AutodeskGames/stingray-docs/source/stingray_help/plugins/create_custom_plugin/plugin_extensions/views_and_dialogs.md

 ![show_dependencies](../../../images/open_dependencies.png)

 ## Opening panel
-Alternatively, from within javascript you can use the view module to open a panel:
+Alternatively, from within javascript you can use the views module to open a panel:

 ```javascript
 // From dependency-actions.js